trentnbauer/UPSNAP-AutoWOL/README.md

 *Yay more AI slop!*

 # UPSNAP-AutoWOL
 I think this is a niche tool but I thought I would share it.
-ChatGPT wrote the script a couple of years ago for me and I've been running it as a CRON job on the machine hosting UpSnap.
+ChatGPT wrote the script a year or 2 ago for me and I've been running it as a CRON job on the machine hosting UpSnap.
 I've moved it to a docker container so its easier to replicate in the future
 This script will wait x minutes, then send WOL packets to everything in UpSnap.

 ## Requirements